ZJAppReviews/hoopdreams/hoopdreams/README.txt

 Edgar Treto (EID: et6482)
 Walid Owais (EID: wo783)

+Final Notes:
+- Games with available spots are viewable on the Find screen for up to two weeks after their last updates.
+This long duration of availability is only for testing purposes and can easily be modified using a macro in the HDFindTableViewController.

 Beta Notes:
 - Tips for execution: on simulator set Debug > Location > Apple
 - Integrated Parse for backend data.